When trying to install the FineReader program, the following error message appears:

 7. Try to install the program.

-If the issue is still actual, after the steps above, please contact the Support Team.
+If the issue is still actual, after the steps above, please submit a request.